gojimmypi/gojimmypi.github.io/_posts/2022-12-25-orbtrace-mini-initial-setup.md

 I first learned about the [orbtrace-mini](https://orbcode.org/orbtrace-mini/) on [Hackaday](https://hackaday.com/2022/07/26/orbtrace-effort-open-tool-for-professional-debugging/).
-Upon reading that article, I immediately sent them an email expressing my interest.
-I recieved a prompt reply and was instructed to add myself to the [waiting list](https://github.com/orbcode/orbtrace/issues/11).
+Upon reading that article, I immediately sent [zyp] an email expressing my interest.
+I received a prompt reply and was instructed to add myself to the [waiting list](https://github.com/orbcode/orbtrace/issues/11).
 It recently arrived!